Marlan and Rosemary Bourns College of Engineering

 Academic Resource Center (ARC)

-Maximize student success with peer/staff mentoring, tutoring and graduate school preparation.
-Improves leadership, time management, public speaking and study skills. arc.ucr.edu
+Maximize academic success with peer/staff mentoring, tutoring, and graduate school preparation.
+Improves leadership, time management, public speaking, and study skills.

 Engineering Transfer Center

-Meet with peer mentors, receive guidance on undergraduate research opportunities, learn about course offerings, take advantage of academic success workshops, connect with BCOE study groups and more. transfer.engr.ucr.edu
+Come to the BCOE Transfer Student Center to meet with peer mentors and receive guidance on undergraduate research opportunities.
+Learn about course offerings, take advantage of academic success workshops, and connect with BCOE study groups.

 Transfer Transition Program (TTP)

 Take part in this exclusive yearlong program, which is housed in the Engineering Transfer Center.
-Includes academic success workshops, networking, faculty/peer mentoring, academic advising and connections to BCOE study groups, clubs and professional organizations. student.engr.ucr.edu
+Includes academic success workshops, networking, faculty/peer mentoring, academic advising, and connections to BCOE study groups, clubs, and professional organizations.

 Best Student Professional Organization

 For the second consecutive year, the Society of Women Engineers (SWE) earned UCR’s Student Organization of the Year.
 Winners represent the highest level of achievement, campus and community engagement, and membership retention and development.